 Day 1 – Iconic Views & Effortless Exploration

-Your first day in Tahoe should orient you — not just geographically, but emotionally.
-Start with one of the most photographed vantage points in the West: Emerald Bay Overlook.
+Start with one of the most photographed vantage points in the world: Emerald Bay Overlook.
 Arrive early, when the morning light turns the water impossibly blue and the granite cliffs glow softly in the distance.
+Note that from Memorial Day to Labor Day, the Emerald Bay Shuttle is the best way to get to and from, since parking is very limited.
 From there, take the trail down to Vikingsholm Castle, a Scandinavian-inspired estate tucked along the shoreline.
 The descent is invigorating but manageable, and the reward is a closer look at one of Tahoe’s most fascinating historic landmarks.
+If the season allows, linger at the beach below.
+Dip your toes in.
+Take a plunge if you’re feeling bold.
+Or, for something more active, rent a kayak or paddleboard and explore Emerald Bay.

 After your morning adrenaline, shift toward refinement.
 Head to Heavenly Village for lunch and stroll through the heart of town before boarding the Heavenly Gondola.
 Within minutes, you’re lifted above rooftops and into panoramic views that stretch across state lines.
-At the summit, take in the observation deck or ride the Mountain Coaster for a dose of controlled speed with a lake backdrop.
+At the summit, take in the observation deck or ride the Mountain Coaster for a dose of speed with a lake backdrop.

 Day 3 – Wilderness & Indulgence